IvorySystem/session-socket-server/README.md

 # Ivory Session Socket Server

-`isss` is the session socket server used by the IvoryScript console and related tools.
-It provides interactive script execution with streamed output for a persistent session-style environment.
-The server is intended to act as a proxy between client sockets and multiple worker processes running `iss`.
-It is currently used by the online IvoryScript console to execute submitted scripts and stream output progressively back to the browser.
+`isss` is the session socket server used by the Ivory System/Script online console and related tools.
+It is intended to act as a proxy between client sockets and multiple worker session processes running `iss`, and is currently used by the console to execute submitted IvoryScript input and stream output progressively back to the browser for a persistent session-style environment.

 ## Repository layout